 By providing your information to us you consent to us processing it in the manner and for the purposes described herein.
 If, and to the extent, you provide personal data relating to any third party to us, you confirm that you have obtained their consent to pass their personal data to us and for us to process it in the manner and for the purposes described herein.

-For the purposes of the Data Protection Act 1998 (the "Act"), the data controller is iwoca Ltd of 26 RED LION SQUARE, LONDON WC1R 4AG.
+For the purposes of the Data Protection Act 1998 (the "Act"), the data controller is iwoca Ltd of 10 Queen Street Place, London EC4R 1AG.

 In order to provide you with products and services we need to collect, use, share and store personal and financial information about you.
 We collect this information when:

-- 1.6 when you indicate that you would like us to keep you up to date about our products and services; or
+1.6 you indicate that you would like us to keep you up to date about our products and services; or

-- 1.7 when you provide us with access to your accounts and sources of data relating to financial transactions you enter into online we will access and use that information.
+1.7 you provide us with access to your accounts and sources of data relating to financial transactions you enter into online we will access and use that information.